mmbman/Katagiri/annotated-fukanzazengi.md

 The text annotated here is the [Sōtōshū translation of *Fukanzazengi* (external link)](https://www.sotozen.com/eng/zazen/advice/fukanzanzeng.html), which is used by many English-speaking Zen centers.
 Alternative translations by Katagiri Roshi are provided where they are available.

 No single English translation of *Fukanzazengi* should be taken as authoritative.
-For a comparison of six English translations of Fukanzazengi, see [“Fukanzazengi: 6 translations” (external link)](https://zendogen.es/textos-zen-pdf/Fukanzazengi-6-translations.pdf).
+For a comparison of six English translations of *Fukanzazengi*, see [“Fukanzazengi: 6 translations” (external link)](https://zendogen.es/textos-zen-pdf/Fukanzazengi-6-translations.pdf).

 ---